PipaFlores/Pacman-Unity_AiPerCog/README.md

 # Experimental Pacman - AI Personality and Cognition (AiPerCog) Research Project

+The AiPerCog project studies human gaming behavior and artificial intelligence modelling.
+This modified version of pacman maintains core gameplay elements while incorporating specialized data collection mechanisms to study player decision-making, strategy development, and behavioral patterns.

+This project is part of ongoing research at the University of Helsinki, combining game mechanics analysis with psychological assessment to better understand the relationship between gaming behavior and cognitive processes.

 ## Content

-This repository contains the Unity (version 2022.3.20f1) project of our Pacman implementation.
+This repository contains the Unity (version 2022.3.20f1) project of our Experimental Pacman implementation.
 It is designed to work along with a [remote server with MySQL database](https://version.helsinki.fi/hipercog/behavlets/Web-Pacman) to collect gameplay data.
 The resulting data will be encoded and analyzed with [Pacman Behavlets Encoding System](https://version.helsinki.fi/hipercog/behavlets/encoder-pacman)

+**Disclaimer:** This is inspired by a classic arcade game but is part of a research project as a tool to study gamer behavior and AI cognition.
+It is not intended for commercial use.
+The code is provided with the purpose of transparency and replicability of the research, in line with open science principles.

 Relevant code is in Assets/Scripts